-A guest lecture by Dr. Hemin Latif at Re:Coded Android bootcamp in Erbil.
+A workshop and guest lecture by Dr. Hemin Latif at Re:Coded Android bootcamp in Erbil.

-On October 4, 2017, Dr. Hemin Latif, assistant professor and chair of the Information Technology Department at AUIS gave a guest lecture on Creative Coding and Computing to the participants of an Android bootcamp organized by Re: coded, a non-governmental organization in Erbil.
+On October 4, 2017, Dr. Hemin Latif, assistant professor and chair of the Information Technology Department at AUIS, gave a workshop and guest lecture on Creative Coding and Computing to the participants of an Android bootcamp organized by Re: coded, a non-governmental organization in Erbil.

-The purpose of the lecture was to show how the Creative Coding and Computing course offered at AUIS differs from traditional programming courses in its design, delivery, and impact.
-During his speech, Dr. Latif shared the reasons why introductory programming courses fail to give a strong education in coding and computing to a generic audience.
-He mentioned how this course resolves major problems of traditional programming courses He mentioned how this course resolves those major problems of traditional programming courses; and the problems that cause most students to drop out from these courses.
+The purpose of the workshop was to show how the Creative Coding and Computing course offered at AUIS differs from traditional programming courses in its design, delivery, and impact.
+Dr. Latif shared the reasons why introductory programming courses fail to give a strong education in coding and computing to a generic audience.
+He mentioned how this course resolves major problems of traditional programming courses and the problems that cause most students to drop out from these courses.
 He also discussed creativity as a concept that is required for everyone, and especially for programmers.

-At the end of the lecture, many participants were inspired by the benefits that the course could bring.
-Mr. Allan Saleh, a participant, said “Dr. Hemin's speech reminded me of how creativity has a huge impact on what I want to achieve.
+At the end of the workshop, many participants were inspired by the benefits that the course could bring.
+Mr. Allan Saleh, a participant, said, “Dr. Hemin's speech reminded me of how creativity has a huge impact on what I want to achieve.
 Definitely a wake-up call to innovation.”
 Mr. Mustafa Alfaisal, another attendant, commented, “I hope every college includes this creative course in their curriculum.”